vinay-jain-1/classifier-performance/README.md

 6. Apply the MinMaxScaler (instead of StandardScaler as some of the columns have a negative values after scaling and that does not fit well with all classifiers).
 7. Since there are 51 columns (after applying one-hot encoding), we need to reduce the dimensionality.
 So perform feature selection (using SelectKBest with k=20) to reduce dimensionality.

-### Seven models with their hyperparameters and their explainability
+## 7 models with their hyperparameters and their explainability
 Seven models were put through the wringer and have their hyperparameters tweaked to get the best training time, training score and test score. <p>
 RandomizedSearchCV was used with cross validation fold of 3 and with 3 iterations.
 <p>